calume/agileFlex/Data/README.md

 Data is available for 700 heat pumps between October 2013 and March 2015  (although the heat pumps dont all have data for the date entire range).

+The script 'HP_Load' creates 3 pickle files with the data processed:

+- "HP_DataFrame.pickle" - Smart meter raw data for 187 Smart meters (subset of the 5,500 LCL customers).Timestamped
+- 'HP_DistsBySeason.pickle' Daily heat pump demand for each customer by season.
+Timestamp removed
+- "SM_Consolidated.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles

+Furthermore, in the script 'HP_Mixtures', Gaussian mixture models (GMMs) are fitted to the data in 'HP_DistsConsolidated'.

+This produces the following pickle files which contain GMMs by season:

+- 'HP_DistsGMMChosen.pickle' - Mean of each demand mixture. e.g. for 50 mixtures then there will be 50 rows of 48 half hours.
+- 'HP_DistsGMMWeights.pickle' - Weighting for each mixture. e.g. for 50 mixtures there will be 50 probabilities, adding up to 1.

 For AGILE the data has been filtered by Domestic Air Source heat pumps (many of the heat pumps were ground source and for social landlords) which took the dataset down to 84 customers.
+Demand for space heating and water heating is combined.

 The capacities of the heat pumps have been inferred by the maximum power drawn.
-Note: the data is supplied 2 minutely, therefore capacities calculated from 2mins are higher than those averaged over 30mins.
-In this work the 30min capacity is used along with the power averaged over 30mins.
-The powers calculated over 2 mins and 3 mins are shown below:
+Note: the data is supplied 2 minutely but for AGILE has been resampled to 30minutely (as per the other data), capacities calculated from 2mins are higher than those averaged over 30mins.

+However this highlights an important point about peak power flows: short term power flows will be higher than 30minute averaged, and could push the network outside thermal and voltage limits.

+The powers calculated over 2 mins and 30 mins are shown below:

 kW|Weight
 --|------